 In our planning, we notice these two classes share some fields and methods.
 Both students and parents are people, so will share attributes that people have.
 In our simple example, we have only one shared attribute, name, and two associated methods, getName and setName.
 In more realistic cases, objects may share a number of attributes and methods.
-Hopefully you will have had it drilled into your brain that, if at all possible, you should avoid having multiple copies of the same code - in most cases that there's a better way.
+Hopefully your teacher has drilled into your brain that, if at all possible, you should avoid having multiple copies of the same code - always assume that there's a better way.